in

 How Long Will Rolled Roofing Last?

-Even though this type of roofing requires replacement in as few as five years; to compensate for its limited and short lifespan, it is the cheapest type of roofing material in the market.
+Even though this type of roofing requires replacement in as few as five years; to compensate for its limited and short lifespan, it is the cheapest type of roof material on the market.

 Is This Type of Roof Underlayment Worth It?

-Peel and stick underlayment has advantages such as being significantly more durable, having high-temperature tolerance, retaining less heat, and being efficient in minimizing the risk of water damage.
+Peel and stick underlayment has advantages such as its conveinence, being significantly more durable, having high-temperature tolerance, retaining less heat, and being efficient in minimizing the risk of water damage.

 It serves several purposes such as creating a good base on which to install the top layer of roofing, fire-resistant, and offers protection against wind, rain, and snow.
 Read more about our guide on the different roof types here.

-Professional removing peel and stick roofing Removing peel and stick underlayment can be challenging due to its durability, it is designed to be a permanent installation.
-One way of removing the peel and stick roof underlayment is by using hot temperature.
+Removing peel and stick underlayment can be challenging due to its durability, it is designed to be a permanent installation.
+One way of removing the self-adhered roof underlayment is by using hot temperature.
 Another is by using a shingle pry tool removal or an anti-stick product.

 However, in most cases the removal process will likely damage the roof decking; and so, if you do have to remove the peel and stick underlayment, might as well remove the decking, and replace that, as well.